TERREMEMBER/znbase/docs/content/stable/tools/sql-workbench.md

 ### Configure the PostgreSQL driver

-YugabyteDB is PostgreSQL-compatible, so when working with SQL Workbench/J, use the PostgreSQL JDBC Driver.
+ZNbaseDB is PostgreSQL-compatible, so when working with SQL Workbench/J, use the PostgreSQL JDBC Driver.

 1. Launch the SQL Workbench/J application.
 The **Select Connection Profile** pop-up window appears.